 All localities in Western Tidewater are above the state average for percentage of households with a female householder with no husband present.
 Franklin is more than double the state average.
-Isle of Wight and Southampton increased in the percentage of female-led households from 2017 to 2018.
+All localities increased in the percentage of female-led households from 2018 to 2020.